-The Group of Computer Architecture and the Group of Reliable Embedded Systems offer lectures in the area of computer aided design of circuits and systems for students on bachelor- and master-level.
+The Group of Computer Architecture offer lectures in the area of computer aided design of circuits and systems for students on bachelor- and master-level.
 Beside the lectures for graduate and undergraduate students, we run student team projects to enforce research oriented learning.
 In research the groups are successful in Computer Aided Design (CAD) of circuits and systems covering synthesis, verification, test and reliability.

 Together with Birthe Semken I work as team assistant in the Group for Computer Architecture.
 I am responsible for all issues concerning the administration of the group.
 In particular, I administrate the projects funded by third parties.